-Application of ESWI to only one half of a semi detached pair is likely to benefit your immediate neighbours as the higher level of conserved heat will pass through the party wall to the adjoining dwelling.
-However, it also carries a risk of condensation and mould growth in the relatively cold internal corners of the adjoining dwellings' external walls.
+Application of ESWI to only one property in a terrace is likely to benefit your immediate neighbours as the higher level of conserved heat will pass through the party wall to the adjoining dwelling.
+However it also carries a risk of condensation and mould growth in the relatively cold internal corners of the adjoining dwelling's external walls.

 - The existing wall surface may need a parge coat of thin render, to smooth the surface before the insulation is fixed. - Windows should ideally be repositioned within the insulation layer, as this creates a continuous upgraded external surface.
-It will also maintain the same set back distance from the wall surface as the original windows, preserving the traditional appearance.
-If this is not done any exposed reveals of the window openings must be insulated with a thin, high-performance insulation board to reduce thermal bridging. - If the external wall insulation does not extend to the full height or width of the elevation, it is necessary to use proprietary details to seal the edges of the insulation so that cold external air (and water) cannot penetrate behind it, and to apply internal wall insulation to the other areas so the whole wall in insulated continuously. - Re-pointing of brickwork should always be in a mortar that is softer than the brickwork as this provides a 'path of least resistance' to any moisture in the brickwork, and allows it to dry out more readily.
-Hard cement mortar should never be used on historic brickwork as it forces water to move through the bricks and can cause cracking and spalling.
+It will also maintain the same set-back distance from the wall surface as the original windows, preserving the traditional appearance.
+If this is not done any exposed reveals of the window openings must be insulated with a thin, highperformance insulation board to reduce thermal bridging. - If the external wall insulation does not extend to the full height or width of the elevation, it is necessary to use proprietary details to seal the edges of the insulation so that cold external air (and water) cannot penetrate behind it.

-Internal Solid Wall Insulation (ISWI)
+Internal Wall Insulation

 Insulation is fixed to the inside of the wall, and then covered by a plasterboard lining.
-The installation must also include a vapour barrier and/or air-tightness membrane.
-Sometimes a ventilated space (on the cold side of the insulation) and a wiring void (on the warm side of the insulation and air barrier) are also included.
+The installation must also include a vapour barrier and/or air-tightness membrane; sometimes a ventilated space (on the cold side of the insulation) and a wiring void (on the warm side of the insulation and air barrier) are also included.

-- The external appearance of the building is not affected. - A wide variety of insulation materials is available, including mineral wool, sheep's wool, wood fibre boards and rigid plastic insulation boards, and a variety of thicknesses, from 10mm (for where space is limited e.g. a staircase wall or inside shutter boxes) upwards - Individual rooms may need to be cleared while the work is carried out - To achieve the optimum heat loss reduction a loss of room space of up to 150mm adjacent to external walls would occur. - Depending on the thickness of insulation used many internal fixtures and fittings, including skirtings, architraves, ceiling coving, power points and switches, radiators, shelving, fitted wardrobes may have to be removed and subsequently replaced.
-Some fittings may require adapting to fit after the insulation has been installed. - Redecoration is required after the insulated linings have been installed. - Once insulated, masonry walls will be colder than previously, and will not dry out as quickly after rain.
+- The external appearance of the building is not affected. - A wide variety of insulation materials of different thicknesses is available, including mineral wool, sheep's wool, wood fibre boards and rigid plastic insulation boards. - Individual rooms may need to be cleared while the work is carried out. - To achieve the optimum heat loss reduction there may be a loss of room space of up to 150 mm adjacent to external walls. - Depending on the thickness of insulation used many internal fixtures and fittings, including skirtings, architraves, ceiling coving, power points and switches, radiators, shelving, fitted wardrobes, etc, may have to be removed and subsequently replaced.
+Some fittings may require adapting to fit after the insulation has been installed. - Existing kitchen and bathroom fittings will need removing and may need adapting to fit against the insulated walls. - Redecoration is required after the insulated linings have been installed. - Once insulated, masonry walls will be colder than previously, and will not dry out as quickly after rain.
 The ends of timber floor and ceiling joists that pass through the insulated linings and are built into cold masonry walls may become wet, and rot.
 The cold external surface of very exposed walls may attract algae growth.
 In freezing weather, water that penetrates into cracks and crevices in very exposed walls may freeze (and not be melted by heat loss), resulting in spalling of brickwork.
-These risks can be mitigated to some extent by the use of anti-fungal and water resistant treatments to the exterior of the brickwork and very careful detailing of insulation around timber joist ends.
+These risks can be mitigated to some extent by the use of anti-fungal and waterproofing treatments.